warp-ds/elements/README.md

 ## Styling components inside the Shadow DOM

-It is possible to style components that are inside the Shadow DOM by enabling `shadow-dom` mode in the plugin (this is already prepared for development mode in vite.config.js), and including `@unocss-placeholder` inside each component's static styles:
+It is possible to style components that are inside the Shadow DOM by including `@unocss-placeholder` inside each component's static styles:

 ```js
 static styles = [